ibm-cloud-docs/cloud-native/topic-cloudplatform-basics.md

 ```
 {: codeblock}

 After an image is built, it can be run.
 Container execution engines, like Docker or [containerd](https://containerd.io/){: external}, take that image definition and run the defined entrypoint as a resource-isolated process directly on the host operating system.
-This eliminates the overhead of virtual machines.
+The overhead of virtual machines is eliminatedd.

 Container images are stored in *registries*.
 The best known is the public Docker Hub registry.
 You push images into and pull images from access-controlled container registries, like {{site.data.keyword.registryshort_notm}}, that are more closely associated with your infrastructure and CI/CD pipelines.